-If your bone cancer is in an arm or leg, your doctor may use what is known as limb salvage surgery.
+If your bone cancer is in an arm or leg, your surgeon may use what’s known as limb salvage surgery.
 This means that while the cancerous cells are removed, your tendons, muscles, blood vessels, and nerves are spared.
 Your surgeon will replace the cancerous bone with a metal implant.

 Radiation is often used in conjunction with surgery.
 High-dose X-rays are used to shrink tumors before surgery and kill cancer cells.
 Radiation can also reduce pain and decrease the chance of bone fractures.

-Both malignant and benign bone tumors can reoccur, whether malignant or benign.
+Both malignant and benign bone tumors can recur.
 People who have had bone cancer, especially at an early age, are at higher risk of developing other types of cancer.
-So if you have any symptoms or health concerns, report promptly to your doctor.
+If you have any symptoms or health concerns, be sure to discuss them with your doctor promptly.

 The outlook is poorer if the bone cancer has spread.
 But there are treatments, and technology continues to advance.
 Many people with bone cancer join clinical trials on new drugs and therapies.
 These benefit people currently living with cancer and people who’ll receive a diagnosis and treatment in the future.
 If you’re interested in participating in clinical trials, talk to your doctor or call the